IN WEBSITE ‘GALLERIES’, PLEASE CLICK TO VIEW ENLARGED IMAGES:

 At Hornsey I wrote my N.D.D. dissertation on Matthias Grünewald, arguing that there were similarities with British ‘Visionaries’, such as a sort of rubbery expressive distortion, linearity, what might be called ‘ripples and silky flows’, and a luminosity seeming to come from within.
 It may seem absurdly pretentious to even mention such works in context of my own, but nevertheless I/we greatly admired them, and, at the time, my work found something in common with such visionary styles and subjects.A medievalist intensity can be glimpsed in my ‘Prodigal Son’ linocut and other of my works from 1960.
 The fact that my later work became less overtly expressionist is in itself significant.
 The emotive, moral and intuitive issues of Christianity lingered in the post-war modernist generation, even affecting the works of such atheists as Bacon and Freud, but perhaps went no further.
 We shall see.

 Influences from other contemporary artists came indirectly via teachers and fellow students.
 I knew nothing of Frank Auerbach or Giacometti at the time, but their influences affected my drawing.
 One possible source was Julia Wolstenholme, whom I met comparatively briefly.
 At the other extreme were tutors like Jesse Cast, John Titchell and his friend Frederick Cuming, whose work I did not see at the time, but who exerted a verbal influence towards a more reticent objectivity.

-It would have been impossible, at art college in the 1960s, not to be aware of American abstract expressionism.
-In any case, artists like John Hoyland, who now and again tutored at Hornsey, made sure that we were aware of them.
+It would have been impossible, at art college in the 1960s, to ignore the American abstract expressionists.
+In any case, artists like John Hoyland, who now and again tutored at Hornsey, made sure we didn’t.
 Finding myself relatively bereft of my former insistent ‘visionary’ instinct, I nevertheless identified with the elemental sense of physical performance in Jackson Pollock’s work – (‘in the moment’) and found the vibrant presence of his large canvases on the gallery wall enviable and compelling.
-This possibly influenced some of the paintings I did in Newcastle.
+This possibly influenced some of the paintings I did in Newcastle, though they were always on the spot responses to a subject or setting.